hbctraining/main/announcement.md

 | **Introduction to the command line interface** | Basic | Early April | 1 day | None |
 | **Introduction to ChIP-seq analysis** | Advanced | Late April | 2 days | Intro to R **+** shell |

+***

 ## Basic Data Skills

-These are short 1-1.5 day workshops that provide an introduction to computational skills required for one to get started with independent analyses.
-There are no prerequisites and prior experience or programming is *not* required.
-There are two topics that will alternate in the schedule with at least one offering a month. **The completion of one or more of these workshops is required in order to register for the Advanced Workshops.**
+These are short 1-1.5 day workshops that provide an introduction to computational skills required for someone to get started with analyzing high-throughput sequencing data independently.
+These have no prerequisites and do not require any prior experience with programming.

+We will alternate between two basic topics in the schedule, with at least one basic offering every month. *The completion of one or more of these workshops is required in order to register for the [workshops on advanced topics](#advanced-topics-analysis-of-high-throughput-sequencing-ngs-data).*

 ### Introduction to Shell

 This 1-day hands-on workshop participants will learn basic commands for navigating the file system, exploring file contents, and performing basic operations, such as moving, copying, and renaming files/folders.
 In addition, participants will get an introduction to high-performance computing (HPC).

 ### Introduction to R
-This 2-day workshop will introduce participants to the basics of using R, a simple programming environment that enables the effective handling of data, while providing excellent graphical support.
+This 1.5-day workshop will introduce participants to the basics of using R and RStudio, a simple programming environment that enables the effective handling of data, while providing excellent graphical support.

 Participants will learn how to use R for:
 * exploring basic data structures